adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 # **getWidgetNoteForApiUser**
 > Note getWidgetNoteForApiUser(authorization, widgetId, xApiUser, xOnBehalfOfUser)

-Retrieves the latest note of a widget for the API user.
+Retrieves the latest note of a web form for the API user.

 ### Example
 ```java